Lot: 8; Pl: 9563; DL: 314; LD: Coast Range 5 (14)

 Lot 8 is located towards the front of the subdivision, with Goetjen Road giving you easy access to your property.
 The forested area to the east of this lot offers you seclusion and privacy from the surrounding areas.
 Services including hospital, shopping, groceries and gas are located just minutes away in Fort St James.

-Natural resource investment in the Fort St James area has boosted the investment potential in this region, with Conifex purchasing and expanding the main sawmill in Fort St James, and the opening of Mount Milligan Mine, the first new mine in British Columbia in over a decade.
-In addition, construction continues on the Fort Green Energy Project, a biomass energy project with a 30 year purchasing agreement with BC Hydro.
+Natural resource investment in the Fort St James area has boosted the investment potential in this region, especially with Mount Milligan Mine, the first new mine in British Columbia in over a decade, and the Fort Green Energy Project, a biomass energy project with a 30 year purchasing agreement with BC Hydro.